brunovam/JSClassConverter/README.md

-# ecma5Toecma6
+# JSClassConverter
-Convert ecma5 classes implementation to the brand new ecma6 classes structures
+Convert class like structures to the brand new ECMA6 classes.

+More information soon.